anirbanbasu/dqa/README.md

 - Invoke the A2A agent using JSON-RPC by calling `uv run dqa-cli --help` to learn about the various skills-based A2A endpoint invocations.
 - Or, start the Gradio web app by running `uv run dqa-web-app` and then browse to http://localhost:7860.
 - Once done, stop the dapr sidecars by running `./stop_dapr_multi.sh`.
+- Alternatively, you could also run `./unified_dapr_webapp.sh` to run the Dapr sidecars as well as the web app, which will be available at http://localhost:7860.
+Press Ctrl+C to abort the server and the unified runner script will also shutdown the Dapr sidecars.
+- Further to exposing the web app on localhost, you could also call `./run_ngrok.sh` (which requires you to have `ngrok` setup, [see instructions](https://ngrok.com/download/)) with an optional parameter `--domain your-ngrok-FQDN` to make your ap available through `ngrok` publicly at https://your-ngrok-FQDN/.
+  - A feature of exposing the app over `ngrok` is that the configured traffic policy for `ngrok` will require any user accessing the app to authenticate themselves using an OAuth provider (GitHub).
+This is necessary to transparently create a user namespace such that two users concurrently each naming a chat ID as `test-chat` (for instance) will **not** have a chat ID collision because they will be effectively handled by different actor IDs based on the underlying OAuth provider supplied user IDs.

 ## Tests and coverage